top of page

 Mignaton Adrien

-The most expensive carpet in the world is worth
+The world's most expensive Oriental rug is worth

 Most expensive carpet in the world